Swimmer Jack’s 2-year ban to be appealed by anti-doping body

-SYDNEY (AP) — Swimmer Shayna Jack’s two-year ban for doping will be appealed by Spots Integrity Australia.
+SYDNEY (AP) — Swimmer Shayna Jack’s two-year ban for doping will be appealed by Sport Integrity Australia.

 SIA chief executive David Sharpe said a statement of appeal was lodged with the Court of Arbitration for Sport on Monday and was based “on the need for clarity in the application of key anti-doping legal principles.”